justingreerbbi/BlackHaven-Messenger-WordPress-Plugin/readme.txt

 - Hashing the access token requires a user ID to be sent as well in the API.
 Is there any other way to do this effectivly.
 - Fix time expired access tokens
 - Add in an option for how long a token is valid for.
+- Add hook for password reset and token removal.
+- Look into issuing a new refresh token every so often in normal requests so that the refresh token revolves.
+This will require the any app using this to look for a new refreh token in just about every call.
+- Pay model is support and security auditing?
+- Pay model idea would be to start and configure a full server that supports voice, and realtime logic as well?
+- Pay model support?
+Pro Plugin with license?
+Pro could have even more features.
+- Pay model - Simple donate form like RAR model.
+Ask nicely?

 ## License